 4. Now in the right pane, create a 32-bit DWORD.
 Name it Attributes, double-click and look out for Value data section.

-To remove Computer from explorer navigation pane : b094010c
+- To remove This PC from Explorer navigation pane : b094010c

-To display Computer in explorer navigation pane : b084010c or delete the DWORD Attributes (Default)
+- To display This PC from Explorer navigation pane : b084010c or delete the DWORD Attributes (Default)

-6. Reboot the machine and you’ll see that Computer has been removed from the explorer pane.
+6. Reboot the machine and you’ll see that This PC has been removed from the Explorer pane.

-If you want to display the Computer link back, in Windows Explorer pane, just delete the DWORD Attributes created in step 4.
+If you want to display the This PC link back, in the Windows Explorer pane, just delete the DWORD Attributes created in step 4.